 Get this recipe now for this all-time Filipino favorite dish, Lechon Kawali, pork belly chunks fried to perfection!
 Deliciously crunchy in every bite!

 - In a pot, combine pork belly, salt, peppercorn, bay leaves, soy sauce, garlic, and water.
 Bring to boil.
 Let it cook until meat is fork-tender.

 - Remove the pork belly from water and let the excess water completely drain.
 Transfer to a plate and then rub 1 tablespoon of salt all over the meat.
 Put in the fridge overnight to dry out.

-- Cut in frying size, about 3/4 inch thick.
+Cut in cubes, about an inch thick.
 Heat oil in a wok or pot over medium-high heat.
 Once the oil is hot, fry each side of a cut for 5 minutes while sprinkling the skin with ice-cold water and letting it crackle from time to time.

 Remove from hot oil and transfer into a plate lined with kitchen paper towel to remove excess oil.
 Serve while still hot with your fave dipping sauce!